kaikue/Orifits/README.md

 		- show how happy the blocks are now :-)
 	- block position dragging/rotating
 		- slide around more
-- Round corners of block guys for better dragging
 - Extra polish
+	- Round corners of block guys' colliders for better dragging
 	- Particles
+	- Connect hearts with rope physics
 	- Beating hearts